aimi-bonn/Deeplasia/README.md

 ## Data

-The [RSNA Pediatric Bone Age Dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age) and the [Los Angeles Digital Hand Atalas](https://ipilab.usc.edu/research/baaweb/) are publicly available for training and testing.
+The [RSNA Pediatric Bone Age Dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age) and the [Los Angeles Digital Hand Atlas](https://ipilab.usc.edu/research/baaweb/) are publicly available for training and testing.

 ### Annotation formatting

-To assert compatibility with varying data sources, the original annotations of the RSNA dataset are converted to common `.csv` file containing the annotations from all subsets.
+To assert compatibility with varying data sources the original annotations of the RSNA dataset are converted to common `.csv` file containing the annotations from all subsets.
 An example of the annotations file containing the [RSNA Pediatric Bone Age Dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age) and the [Los Angeles Digital Hand Atalas](https://ipilab.usc.edu/research/baaweb/) (DHA)  can be found in `data/annotations.csv`.

 The hand masks are available from [zenodo](https://doi.org/10.5281/zenodo.7415591).

 ### Splits

-To define the splits of the data, the `data/splits` folder contains `.csv` files.
+The `data/splits` folder contains `.csv` files defining the splits of the corresponding data sets.
-Hereby, the patient IDs are matched to the corresponding patients in the annotations file.
+Hereby, the patient IDs match the splits to the corresponding patients in the annotations file.
-So far files for the original RSNA competition on kaggle and the DHA as test only set is available.
+So far, files for the original RSNA competition on kaggle and the DHA as test set is available.

 ## Inference

-For batched prediction use the `predict.py` script.
-E.g. to test a model on the DHA, run:
+For batched predictions, use the `predict.py` script; e.g. to test a model on the DHA, run:

 ```bash
 $ python predict.py \